argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 - `api`: Optional URL to access the Bitbucket REST API.
 For the example above, an API request would be made to `https://api.bitbucket.org/2.0/repositories/{workspace}/{repo_slug}/pullrequests`.
 If not set, defaults to `https://api.bitbucket.org/2.0`
 - `branchMatch`: Optional regexp filter which should match the source branch name.
 This is an alternative to labels which are not supported by Bitbucket server.

-If you want to access a private repository, Argo CD will need credentials to access repository in Bitbucket Cloud.
+If you want to access a private repository, ArgoCD will need credentials to access repository in Bitbucket Cloud.
 You can use Bitbucket App Password (generated per user, with access to whole workspace), or Bitbucket App Token (generated per repository, with access limited to repository scope only).
 If both App Password and App Token are defined, App Token will be used.

 To use Bitbucket App Password, use `basicAuth` section.
 - `username`: The username to authenticate with.
 It only needs read access to the relevant repo.